kaylani2/labsensing/README.md

 ### Components:
   Just the bare minimum.

 ### Nodes:
   Actual implementations being used in our network.

 ### Scripts:
   Installation and useful commands.
+## ap.sh
+  Setup the Raspberry Pi as an access point.
+## bridge.sh
+  Setup the Raspberry Pi as a bridge.
+## undoAp.sh
+  Undo what ap.sh does.
+## undoBridge.sh
+  Undo what bridge.sh does.
+## mosquitto.sh
+  Install the mosquitto broker and client.
+## influxdb.sh
+  Install influx db
+## temperatura.gnu
+  A simple example plotter.

 #### Computer Nodes:
   Scripts to install and configure regular transmissions on regular machines (tested on Debian 9).